 In most personal injury cases, the statute of limitations period is two years from the date of injury.
 However, different limits apply to certain situations.
 For instance, in medical malpractice cases, the deadline could come within one year.
 Additionally, state law gives some children who suffer injuries extended time to file a claim.

-Individuals wishing to pursue a child injury claim in Cleveland should work with a lawyer long before the statutory deadline approaches.
-An attorney could help gather evidence to establish liability before the statutory deadline expires.
+Individuals wishing to pursue a claim should work with a local lawyer long before the statutory deadline approaches.
+Knowledgeable legal counsel could help gather evidence to establish liability before the statutory deadline expires.

 When a child suffers injuries caused by another, this minor and their family may be eligible to receive compensation to offset numerous different effects.
 These effects may include expenses such as medical bills, lost wages from a parent taking time off of work, and money for future needs.